-c Data form the Upriver locations were not available for this chemical, thus comparisons are only between Buckman and Otowi Bridge locations.
+c Data form the Upriver locations were not available for this chemical; thus comparisons are only between Buckman and Otowi Bridge locations.

-3.6.2.2.
-Statistical Methods
+3.6.2.2 Statistical Methods

 To evaluate any differences between the three sample locations categories (Buckman, Otowi Bridge, and Upriver) for each of the five time periods, the data for each constituent and sampling location by sampling time period were evaluated graphically using box plots.
 The box plots for each constituent by sampling time period are presented in Appendix 3B.
-A box plot is a way of graphically depicting groups of numerical data by displaying the following characteristics: the 5th percentile which forms bottom whisker, the 25th percentile which forms the bottom of the box, median which is the line shown in the middle of the box, the 75th percentile which forms the top of the box, and the 95th percentile which defined the top whisker.^(69, 70) Any samples with concentrations less than the 5th percentile or greater than the 95th percentile are shown as asterisks outside the whiskers and concentrations less than the 2nd percentile or greater than the 98th percentile are show as circles.
+A box plot is a way of graphically depicting groups of numerical data by displaying the following characteristics: the 5th percentile, which forms the bottom whisker; the 25th percentile, which forms the bottom of the box; median, which is the line shown in the middle of the box; the 75th percentile, which forms the top of the box; and the 95th percentile, which defines the top whisker.^(69, 70) Any samples with concentrations less than the 5th percentile or greater than the 95th percentile are shown as circles.
 Because the majority of these data have lognormal distributions, the y axis of the box plots is in a logarithmic scale.